 Tie a munter hitch onto the large diameter carabiner on the anchor master point, and start lowering your partner.
 Back up your lower: put a friction hitch on the brake strand and clip it to your belay loop.

 When the knot connecting the ropes arrives at the carabiner, continue lowering (or rappelling) slowly.
 Try to assist the tails of the rope through the carabiner, but do it carefully so your fingers don’t get caught.
 Yes, the overhand bend will pass through the carabiner!
-(Like I said, crafty rope trick.)
+(Like I said, Crafty Rope Trick (CRT) for sure!)

 If you did it right, once the knot passes through, you’re going to have what looks like a strange looking mess of three strands of rope coming down from the carabiner, looking something like this.